Hawke Talks I Other Multimedia

 16 September 2015

-'My Story My City' is a public art collaboration for the Hawke EU Centre, by South Australian Artist Peter Drew and students from the Adelaide Secondary School of English, documenting their experiences of welcome and belonging.
+'My Story My City' is a public art collaboration for the Hawke EU Centre, led by Senior Lecturer Angelique Edmonds in collaboration with South Australian Artist Peter Drew and students from the Adelaide Secondary School of English, documenting their experiences of welcome and belonging.

 Asylum, Human Rights and International Law: Australian and EU Perspectives